All Them Witches: Formation and early years (2012–2015)

-New West Records (2015–present)
+New West Records, (2015)

 In summer 2015, the band signed to New West Records.
 Later in the year, they released their third studio album (and their first with New West), Dying Surfer Meets His Maker, which was recorded in six days in a remote mountainside cabin, overlooking Pigeon Forge, Tennessee.
 The album's name was originally used by McLeod for a song in his solo project, Woodsplitter, inspired by a real-life incident where he almost died when surfing.

 The band's previously self-released album, Lightning at the Door, was then re-released by New West in 2016.
-This was followed first by Live in Brussels (recorded live in Brussels, Belgium, in March 2016) in September 2016, then by the band's fourth studio album, Sleeping Through the War, in February 2017.
+This was followed first by Live in Brussels, recorded live in Brussels, Belgium, in March 2016 and released in September 2016; then by the band's fourth studio album, Sleeping Through the War, in February 2017.
 Sleeping Through the War was produced by Nashville's Dave Cobb, who had worked previously with artists such as Sturgill Simpson and Chris Stapleton.
-The album featured guest vocals from three Nashville-based female vocalists: Caitlin Rose, Erin Rae, and Tristen, in addition to harmonica contributions from Mickey Raphael.
+The album featured guest vocals from three Nashville-based female vocalists, Caitlin Rose, Erin Rae, and Tristen, in addition to harmonica contributions from Mickey Raphael.

 In mid-2018, it was announced that Jonathan Draper was replacing Allan Van Cleave on keyboards.
 In an interview at Download Festival 2018, Parks and Staebler made clear that the change was permanent, and that Van Cleave had left the band.
 Their next album, ATW, was released in September of that year; however, the following month, Parks announced that the band would be continuing as a three-piece, without Draper.
 ATW was produced by the band's guitarist, Ben McLeod, and mixed by producer Rob Schnapf, featuring a more simplified, naturalistic sound than their previous albums.